Mercedes AMG CLA 45 Coupe Review

 All CLA 45s come with an extensive array of equipment that includes an intuitive infotainment system, park assist to aid with the poor rearward visibility, climate control, adaptive suspension and AMG branded everything – from the bodykit to the floor mats.

-Inside, there isn’t too much of a difference between the CLA 45 and an AMG A-Class, but that’s not a bad thing because the cabin is very premium for this size of car.
-You get some classy touches such as the red stitching on the leather that covers half the dashboard and the gear selector looks like it’s been lifted straight from the £80,000 E63 AMG.
+Inside, there isn’t too much of a difference between the CLA 45 and an AMG A-Class, but that’s not a bad thing because the cabin is very high-quality for this size of car

 The CLA 45 has a low, sporty driving position.
 Plenty of electrical adjustment to the front seats means anyone can get comfortable easily, but that sporty seating position is a double edged sword, because you have less all-round visibility than in a S3 Saloon.